WalletScrutiny/WalletScrutinyCom/_android/com.cindicator.md

 ## Analysis

 **This is not a wallet**.
-This is an app that compels users to participate in a guessing game.
+This is an app that allows users to participate in a guessing game.
 The game consists of guessing the price movements of certain cryptocurrencies or markets over a period of time.

 The rewards are given in their own ERC-20 token.
 The platform [recommends wallets](https://support.cindicator.com/en/articles/5355594-what-wallets-can-i-use-to-receive-rewards) with ETH support such as:
 - Trust Wallets